N-Alba-DS/N-Alba-DS/README.md

   - Projects involving data mining, machine learning, and statistical analysis.

 - **Learning:**
-  - Advanced techniques in machine learning, data mining in economics and finance, and statistical approaches to learning algorithms.
+  - Advanced techniques in machine learning, data mining in economics and finance, and statistical approaches to problem-solving.

 - **Education:**
   - Currently attending the University of Buenos Aires' Master's in Data Mining and Knowledge Discovery.